codefellows-seattle-javascript-401d26/16-18-Authorization/README.md

 # 16: Basic Auth - app.js
-##### restful HTTP server built with express, mongodb, and mongoose
+##### restful HTTP server built with express, mongodb, mongoose, and basic auth
 [![Build Status](https://travis-ci.com/bgwest/16-18-Authorization.svg?branch=master)](https://travis-ci.com/bgwest/16-18-Authorization)
 ## Current Features

 These methods currently exist for creating, changing, deleting, and getting user data.
+This latest release includes the ability to singup and login using basic auth http/jsonwebtokens.

 Updates to this API will continue to stream in as this project moves forward.
-Currently I am part 14 of 14.
+Currently I am part 16 of 18.

 ##### Note:
 Using a database (mongodb) and ORM (mongoose) to perform the data processing, a new 'many' resource (schema) has been added called blog-post-schema.

 Each user can now manage their user account and also create, update, get, and delete blog posts.

+A user can now signup for a new account and receive a webtoken to be re-issued each login.
 ##### Also note:
-new npm scripts have been added including a bash script to easily manage the devDb.
+new npm scripts have been added including a bash script to easily manage the devDb: devDbOff, dbDevOn (see package.json)

 ##### working routes & their methods:
 user-router.js,
-blog-post-router.js
+blog-post-router.js,
+auth-router.js
 * PUT
 * DELETE
 * POST
 * GET

+*and all of their wonderful variations...*

 ##### Utilizing:
 * express
 * middleware e.g. body-parser
 * mongodb
 * mongoose
+* jwt

 ## How To